cosimoNigro/agnpy/docs/time_evolution.rst

 The time evolution logic divides the full energy spectrum (gamma values) into narrow bins and tracks the evolution of the energy and particle density in each bin.

+Initial bins for the calculation are generated automatically, using the max/min gamma values of the ParticleDistribution of the Blob.
+You may, however, specify the initial bins explicitly using `initial_gamma_array`.
+Additionally, by setting `gamma_bounds`, any bins which have shifted beyond these bounds will remove from further calculations.
-You may specify either the initial bins explicitly using `initial_gamma_array`, or only the minimum and maximum gamma values using `gamma_bounds`.
-Two bins are merged when they become sufficiently close over time (controlled by `merge_bins_closer_than`).
-Additional bins are created at the lower or upper bounds if the lowest or highest bin drifts too far from the specified bounds (as defined by `gamma_bounds` and `max_bin_creep_from_bounds`).
+Furthermore, two bins are merged when they become sufficiently close over time (controlled by `merge_bins_closer_than`).
+Additional bins are created at the lower or upper bounds if the lowest or highest bin drifts too far from the bounds (as defined by `gamma_bounds` with `max_bin_creep_from_bounds`).

 4. Groups: